 2. Focus on your form

-Keep your core tight, your body in a straight line, and maintain proper form throughout the exercise.
+Keep your core tight your body straight, and maintain proper form throughout the exercise.

 3. Keep control of the weights